IamPrvn/dsa/go/arrays, maps and slices.md

 ##### nil slice

  as mentioned the zero value of reference type in go is nil, slice is a reference type.
 They’re useful when you want to represent a slice that doesn’t exist, such as when an exception occurs in a function that returns a slice.
+A nil slice has a length and capacity of 0 and has no underlying array.

 ```go
  var slice int[]